Gh0u1L5/WechatMagician/README.en.md

 WechatMagician is a cool Xposed module designed for Chinese social media application Wechat, to help the users get the ultimate control of their messages and moments.
 This module implemented following features:
 1. Prevent friends from recalling messages.
 2. Prevent friends from deleting moments or comments.
+3. Loose the limit on number of photos to send / post.
-3. Bypass the limit on number of recipients when retransmit messages.
+4. Bypass the limit on number of recipients when retransmitting messages.
-4. Add a button "Select All" in "Select Contacts" interface.
+5. Add a button "Select All" in "Select Contacts" interface.
-5. _Planning to implement "share chatting history to moments" and "retweet other's moments" someday._
+6. _Planning to implement "share chatting history to moments" and "retweet other's moments" someday._

-Currently support the latest WeChat 6.5.14.
+Currently this module supports WeChat 6.5.3 ~ 6.5.14.

 ## Design
 After learning from the failure of the famous WeXposed module, this project wants to do a better job in the following aspects: